Current Board Members

-Registered Nurse since 1985 in Rural Hospitals.
-Presently working as Certified Diabetes Educator in Strathmore Alberta.
+A Registered Nurse since 1985 in Rural Hospitals.
+I’m Presently working as Certified Diabetes Educator in Strathmore Alberta.
 I provide Integrative Chakra Therapy, Flower Readings and Mediumship as a private practice.
 I use Holistic Nursing Principles every day in my work.
 I advocate for nurses and clients as President of my Local Chapter of United Nurses of Alberta, and as a member of Occupational Health and Safety and Professional Responsibility Committees.
-I very recently accepted the role of Vice President of Canadian Holistic Nurses Association and look greatly forward to providing advocacy for Nurses providing Holistic Care and educating professionals and general public about the benefits of Healing Modalities available now and in Canada’s future.

 Kate Shelest, RN BSN MAIH

 A practicing RN for over 30 years, Kate is also certified in Advanced Integrative Energy Healing™, and taught Biofield Science at Langara College in Vancouver.

 Establishing Synapse Integral Health Inc. in 2015, Kate helps her clients tune into their energy, strengthen boundaries, and develop ways to ground, center, and align with their true Self.
 Her MA in Integral Health focused on integrating science and consciousness theory in context to self-care.
 This resulted in the creation of The Conscious Nurse Project, a mentored on-line workshop for nurses to learn to develop individualized holistic self-care plans for themselves.

 Kate believes strongly in the role the CHNA plays in supporting holistic nursing practice in Canada.